ElinaBoman/rootme/README.md

 - Lighthouse testing Creating a lighthouse report.
 - Elephant SQL: https://customer.elephantsql.com/login To handle the database.
 - XML Sitemap: https://www.xml-sitemaps.com/ Generate sitemap
+- Rgba Color Picker: https://rgbacolorpicker.com/ color picker
+- CSS Tricks: https://css-tricks.com/snippets/css/a-guide-to-flexbox/ flex box information

 ## Code Validation
 All validation has been documented and can be found inside the media/readme folders.
-### HTML valiation
+### HTML Validation
-All code has been passed trough W3 validation service.
+All code has been passed through W3 validation service.
 One error was left unsolved.
-This error was found in checkout.html and is is belived to occurre because the element that the label belongs to is inside an If statement.
+This error was found in checkout.html and it is believed to occur because the element that the label belongs to is inside an If statement.
 So this was not considered to be an error and was left unsolved.
 ![Contact error](/media/readme/w3-html-validation/checkout.png)

 ### CSS validation